6thquake/react-material/docs/src/pages/guides/composition/composition.md

 ## Component property

-Material-UI allows you to change the root node that will be rendered via a property called `component`.
+React-Material allows you to change the root node that will be rendered via a property called `component`.
 The component will render like this:

 ```js